 I put the onions in first, and then the dressing, so the onions can mellow out a bit, and the dressing stays separate from the rest of the salad.
 That isn’t so important with a bean salad, which is pretty sturdy, but if you were layering a classic lettuce salad, putting the dressing in first is crucial so it doesn’t touch the rest of the salad and make it limp and soggy.

 I used a mix of canned, frozen, dried and fresh beans.
-I used frozen baby limas and edamames, dried red beans and chickpeas, canned black beans, and fresh green beans.
+I used frozen baby limas and edamames, dried red beans and chickpeas, canned black beans, black eyed peas, and fresh green beans.
 I also had dried French lentils waiting, but couldn’t fit them since I also wanted to include a couple of veggies in there, too, like yellow bell pepper and cucumber.
 I layered in fresh thyme leaves, but you can use any herb you want.